In this post, you’ll get 31 budgeting tips for beginners to budget like a pro.

 - Having no money set aside for fun and getting rigid when it comes to fun

 - Making the budget too tight that it becomes hard to implement and follow

 - Having demotivation to follow the budget

 - Do not count each and every expense which results in false calculations

-- Do not cover each expense category with your weekly, biweekly, or monthly paychecks and allocate all money to just particular expenses.
-Which results in no money or tight budget in some weeks when you pay mortgage or credit card bills.
+- Do not cover each expense category with your weekly, biweekly, or monthly paychecks, and allocate all money to just particular expenses.
+Which results in no money or a tight budget in some weeks when you pay mortgage or credit card bills.

-- No tracking of spending on daily basis leads to overspending and blow your budget
+- No tracking of spending on a daily basis leads to overspending and blowing your budget

 - Misclassification between needs and wants results in greater spending on wants

 - Do not count irregular and unexpected expenses throughout the month